Permits are obtained by submitting an electronic application on the Permit Portal https://portal.cityoflaurel.org/Energov_Prod/SelfService#/home

-All permits expire six (6) months after date of issue.
-Failure to start the work or establish the use authorized by a permit within this six month period renders the permit invalid and a new permit must be obtained.
+Failure to start the work or establish the use authorized by a permit within six months of the permit issue date renders the permit invalid and a new permit must be obtained.
 Once work begins, noticeable progress must continue until completion.
 All work must be complete within eighteen (18) months of a permit issue date, regardless of when work begins.

-Permit application fees are due at the time of submission.
-No permit will be reviewed without the fees being paid.
-Permit applications must be submitted by the property owner or submitted with the property owner's acknowledgement and permission in writing.
+Permit fees are due at the time of application submission.
+No permit will be reviewed or approved without the fees being paid.
+Permit applications must be submitted by the property owner or property owners authorized contractor with the property owner's written acknowledgement and permission.

-If a submitted permit application is withdrawn before issuance of a permit, a portion of the permit fee may be refunded.
-Refund requests must be submitted in writing, referencing the permits number, property address, and applicant.
 Fees are not refunded on permits that have been issued.
-If a permit is denied, an applicant has the option of having the Department's decision reviewed by the City of Laurel Board of Appeals.
+If a permit is denied, an applicant has the option of having the Department's decision reviewed by the Director, Department of the Fire Marshal and Permit Services.